 - Genetically modifying crops to withstand 2, 4-D

 Anchored in science, data and analysis, MFU gives full recognition that global warming is taking place and that there are negative impacts from climate change on food, agriculture and the environment.
 These changes and impacts draw family farmers, ranchers and rural communities to recognize not only practical agricultural concerns, but to take the actions necessary to mitigate and/or stop negative impacts from further affecting food, agriculture and environment.
 It is imperative to draw on the moral and ethical values and principles that define our concern for neighbor and all of creation to aid us in the development of climate sensitive policies and practices, and to more clearly recognize the Earth as home to all people for all time and what must be done to preserve its soils, water, air, plants and creatures.

+Agriculture’s role in soil and water conservation, air quality and the proper management and stewardship of all resources should be promoted and include clean air initiatives, conservation and natural resource management.
 Continued research and analysis are essential to better understand the current impacts, as well as, the long-range effects of ongoing climate change.
 Immediate implementation of policies, programs, practices, and strategies to effectively manage, mitigate and stop climate change must be enacted at all levels of government, by the private sector and within local communities.
 MFU supports farmers, ranchers and all producers doing their part to employ practices and support policies that will stem the tide of negative climate impacts and change.

-- Support carbon sequestration by agricultural producers
+- Carbon sequestration by agricultural producers;

 Consolidation of multi-national food/agribusinesses threatens the existence of family farmers and healthy rural communities as well as a safe food supply.